The-Relaxation-Lounge/Concept-Design/README.md

 https://youtu.be/NwmlEqiUh6I?si=S_bClreLtX8RolN2

-Awhile back, I was ready to cook me some eggs, and had dropped one on the floor.
-While I was scooping it up I thought of the EggShelf nightstand concept.
-This is what I came up with...
+Awhile back, I was ready to cook me some eggs and had dropped one on the floor.
+While I was scooping it up, I thought of the EggShelf nightstand concept.
+This is what I came up with using TurboCad drafting software.

 ![Egg-Shelf-6](https://github.com/The-Relaxation-Lounge/Concept-Design/assets/34896540/7482614f-58ea-446b-96f3-83eaf2d2c555)